Support matrix for Azure Update Manager

-Update management center (preview) supports operating system updates for both Windows and Linux.
+Update Manager supports operating system updates for both Windows and Linux.

 First party updates on Windows

-By default, the Windows Update client is configured to provide updates only for Windows.
-If you enable the Give me updates for other Microsoft products when I update Windows setting, you also receive updates for other products, including security patches for Microsoft SQL Server and other Microsoft software.
-You can configure this option if you have downloaded and copied the latest Administrative template files available for Windows 2016 and later.
+By default, the Windows Update client is configured to provide updates only for Windows operating system.
+If you enable the Give me updates for other Microsoft products when I update Windows setting, you also receive updates for other Microsoft products, including security patches for Microsoft SQL Server and other Microsoft software.

 $ServiceManager = (New-Object -com "Microsoft.Update.ServiceManager") $ServiceManager.Services $ServiceID = "7971f918-a847-4430-9279-4a52d1efe18d" $ServiceManager.AddService2($ServiceId,7,"")

-Windows: Update Management relies on the locally configured update repository to update supported Windows systems, either WSUS or Windows Update.
+Windows: Update Manager relies on the locally configured update repository to update supported Windows systems, either WSUS or Windows Update.
 Tools such as System Center Updates Publisher allow you to import and publish custom updates with WSUS.
-This scenario allows update management to update machines that use Configuration Manager as their update repository with third-party software.
+This scenario allows Update Manager to update machines that use Configuration Manager as their update repository with third-party software.
 To learn how to configure Updates Publisher, see Install Updates Publisher.

-Linux: If you include a specific third party software repository in the Linux package manager repository location, it is scanned when it performs software update operations.
+Linux: If you include a specific third party software repository in the Linux package manager repository location, it's scanned when it performs software update operations.
 The package won't be available for assessment and installation if you remove it.

-Update management center (preview) will scale to all regions for both Azure VMs and Azure Arc-enabled servers.
-Listed below are the Azure public cloud where you can use update management center (preview).
+Update Manager will scale to all regions for both Azure VMs and Azure Arc-enabled servers.
+Listed below are the Azure public cloud where you can use Update Manager.

-Update management center (preview) is available in all Azure public regions where compute virtual machines are available.
+Azure Update Manager is available in all Azure public regions where compute virtual machines are available.